imkasen/My-Coding-Fonts-Comparison/README.md

 2. Install [OpenType Feature Freezer](https://github.com/twardoch/fonttools-opentype-feature-freezer) : `pip install --upgrade opentype-feature-freezer`
 3. Execute `pyftfeatfreeze -n -v -f 'ss01,ss03,ss05,ss06,zero,cv15' -S -U Custom FiraCode-xxx.ttf FiraCode-xxx-Custom.ttf`
    * *ss06(`\\`) seems not working after testing, and maybe this [issue](https://github.com/twardoch/fonttools-opentype-feature-freezer/issues/20) can explain the problem.*

-## Old Description

-*I've been using **Source Code Pro** as the coding font for the past few years, but since it doesn't support ligatures, I recently started trying to replace it with **Fira Code**.
-I've also tried **JetBrains Mono** and **Cascadia Code** before, but since I like thin fonts and these two fonts are slightly thick, I didn't use them as IDE and editor fonts.
-But for the command-line interface, I choose to use **Cascadia Code PL**...*